HilscherAutomation/netPI-codesys-basis/README.md

 In case a CODESYS Runtime Key Dongle is used for licensing the host device `/dev/hidraw0` needs to be added to the container.

-On netPI RTE 3 target only (optional):
+##### Additional Ethernet LAN Interface on netPI RTE 3 (optional)

 The container configures the two RJ45 Industrial Ethernet ports (RTE) as standard LAN interface (single MAC address, but switched) named `cifx0` automatically if the following devices found added to the container

 * host device `/dev/spidev0.0` granting access to the network controller netX driving the RTE ports
 * host device `/dev/net/tun` granting access to network interface registering logic

-In "Host network" mode the Host treats the `cifx0` as a standard LAN interface.
-This is why the `cifx0` IP settings are configured in the device's network/LAN settings dialog (like "eth0" interface).
+Since the container runs in "Host network" mode the container host treats the `cifx0` as a standard LAN interface.
+This is why the `cifx0` IP settings are configured in the netPI's network/LAN settings dialog (like "eth0" interface).
 Any change on the IP settings needs a container restart to accept the new IP parameters.

+netPI RTE 3's Industrial network controller netX was designed to support all kind of Industrial Networks as device in the first place.
+Its performance is high when exchanging IO data from and to a master PLC and any Host application via IO buffers periodically.
+The controller was not designed to support high performance message oriented exchange of data as used with Ethernet communications.
+This is why the provided `cifx0` interface is a low to mid-range performer but is still a good compromise to add another Ethernet interface to netPI RTE 3 on demand.

+Measurements have shown that around 700 to 800MByte/s throughput can be reached across `cifx0` whereas with netPI's primary Ethernet port `eth0` 10MByte/s can be reached.
+Reasons are :

+* 25MHz SPI clock frequency between netX and Raspberry Pi CPU only
+* User space driver instead of a kernel driver
+* 8 messages deep message receive queue only for incoming Ethernet frames
+* SPI handshake protocol with additional overhead between netX and Raspberry Pi during message based communications

+The `cifx0` LAN interface will drop Ethernet frames in case its message queue is being overun at high LAN network traffic.
+The TCP/IP network protocol embeds a recovery procedure for packet loss due to retransmissions.
+This is why you usually do not recognize a problem when this happens.
+Single frame communications using non TCP/IP based traffic like the ping command may recognize lost frames.

+The `cifx0` LAN interface DOES NOT support Ethernet package reception of type multicast.

 ### Container deployment